pipefunc/pipefunc/docs/source/concepts/slurm.md

 ## Overview of SLURM Integration

-When running pipelines on a SLURM cluster, each function (or each iteration of a function when using mapspec) is submitted as a separate job with the desired compute resources.
+When running pipelines on a SLURM cluster, each function (or each iteration, see [next section](#resource-allocation-scopes)) is submitted as a separate job with the desired compute resources.
 The two sources of resource specifications are:

 1. **SlurmExecutor Defaults:**